-Pursuing PhD in Psychology (neuroscience concentration)
+Pursuing PhD in Psychology (cognitive and affective neuroscience concentration)

 Georgia State University